-There are lots of reasons to make homemade caramel sauce.
+There are lots of reasons to make a homemade caramel sauce.

-It’s a sweet and delicious accompaniment to a host of other dishes: ice cream, fruit pastries, brownies, blondies, cinnamon rolls, or just simple cut fruit.
+It’s a sweet and delicious accompaniment to a host of other dishes: ice cream, fruit pastries, brownies, blondies, cinnamon rolls, or just simply cut fruit.

 In fact, this caramel sauce goes so well with so many desserts that I keep a little of it around at all times, just in case I want to throw it in whatever I’m currently making.